 Wait It Out and Apply Again

 If you’re denied for lack of collateral, credit history or capital and aren’t in a rush for funds, think about giving yourself a bit of time and applying again.
-Take a few months to shore up your business finances as well as personal and business credit.
+While you can reapply after 90 days, you may want to take a few more months to shore up your business finances as well as personal and business credit.

 Think about new ways to generate more revenue or reduce expenses.
 If you have existing debt, work on paying it down.
 Additionally, if you’re a newer company, waiting several months to a year will give you more time in business.
 Waiting it out could also mean a better cash-flow scenario, another factor an SBA lender evaluates when determining whether to loan funds.